 Therefore, this Christmas, for the first time in our married life, Alan and I finally got ourselves a Christmas Tree!! and I don’t just mean any Christmas tree but a REAL Christmas tree!
 In our household, it’s a go-strong-or-go-home attitude. 🙂 I know, I know… Christmas is over!
 But I still want to share and document this because it is our first Christmas Tree.

 I am not religious at all but I love all the Christmas buzz, especially since Christmas is huge here in the UK and across Europe!
 So I needed to get in with the actions!
 To be fair, I’ve always wanted to have a real Christmas tree as you can tell by all the baubles and ornaments I’ve been collecting.
 I think I’m going to keep this up as our family tradition.
 What’s your Christmas tradition in your family?
-Do you have real tree or faux tree?
+Do you have a real tree or a faux tree?

 Hope you’ve had a wonderful Christmas with your loved ones!